Impact of the form of weighted networks on the quantum extreme reservoir computation: Relation between the QERC performance and the weight distribution

+Before the comparison of the quantum feature maps, we first provide the performance of the case where the PCA components are directly fed into the ONN (without quantum feature maps).
+One can immediately observe that the case, denoted by ``PCA'' in Table.~\ref{acc_table}a), has the lower accuracy rates in both training and testing than any other cases with quantum feature maps.
+It states that those quantum feature maps significantly help the QERC achieving a high performance.

-Table.~\ref{acc_table} presents the accuracy rates for each model.
-The DTC $(n=100)$ and the Haar-random models achieve a similar testing accuracy rate, where as the Cauchy model reaches a higher testing accuracy rate.
-It is interesting to notice that the Haar-random model does not give the best testing accuracy rate in this setting.
-The tail in the weight distribution of the DTC and Cauchy-random models might contribute to the higher testing accuracy rate.
-To investigate this further, we introduce two more models: the tailed Haar model and the disordered DTC model.
+Next, we compare the accuracy rates of the quantum feature maps.
+In testing, the DTC $(n=100)$ model is comparable to the Haar-random model, whereas not so in training.
+Moreover, it is interesting to notice that the Haar-random model does not give the best testing accuracy rate in this setting, but the Cauchy-random model does.
+These observations may suggest that the tail in the weight distribution of the DTC and Cauchy models contributes to the higher accuracy rate.

-The introduction of a tail to the Haar-random model distribution can be done in quite a straightforward manner.
-We prepare ten complex numbers whose real and complex parts are uniformly chosen from the interval $[0.2, 2)$.
-Then we randomly choose ten components, $(G_\text{H})_{ij}$, with $i < j$ and replace the components $(G_\text{H})_{ij}$ (and $(G_\text{H})_{ji}$) to the prepared complex numbers (and their complex conjugates).
-This tailed Haar model can then be used as the feature map for QERC.
-We find this model achieves a higher testing accuracy rate as shown in Table.~\ref{acc_table}.
-It appears that adding a tail distorts the Haar measure sampling, and our results provide evidence that such a distortion in the unitary map helps the QERC performance.
+In order to see the relation between the accuracy rate and the weight distribution, we show the correlation between the testing accuracy rate and the quantities we used to characterize the weight distribution: the averaged empirical standard deviation ($\overline{\sigma}$) and ratio ($\overline{\mathcal{R}}$) in Fig.~\ref{R_Sigma_acc}a).
+The quantities correspond to the vertical and horizontal axes, respectively, and the color of the markers indicates the testing accuracy rate.
+One can find that the color becomes darker as the ratio $\overline{\mathcal{R}}$ gets smaller.

+To investigate this further, we introduce the t-random model, whose unitary is defined using the Student's t-distribution in the same way to generate the Cauchy-random model.
+The Student's t-distribution is defined as

+where $\Gamma(\cdot)$ denotes the Gamma function, and $\gamma_\mathrm{t}$ is a scale parameter. $\nu$ is a parameter determining how heavy the tail of the distribution is.
+This parameter connects the standard Cauchy ($\nu=1$) and normal ($\nu=\infty$) distributions when $\gamma_\mathrm{t}=1$.
+In our context, this parameter allows us to generate the weight distribution located in between the Haar- and Cauchy-r random models in Fig.~\ref{R_Sigma_acc}a) with $\gamma_\mathrm{t} = \sigma = \gamma = 0.04$.

+In Fig.~\ref{R_Sigma_acc}a), the stars correspond to the averaged data points over ten realizations of the unitary for each value of $\nu$ ($\nu = 1, 2, 3, 5, 10,$ and 100).
+The error bars correspond to the standard deviations of each data point (see Appendix.~\ref{appendix_t} for detailed results of the t-random model).
+One can find that the ratio and the testing accuracy rate tend to be smaller and darker, respectively, as $\nu$ gets smaller.
+Moreover, data points close to each other in the plot have similar testing accuracy rates.
+This simulation with the Student's t-distribution illustrates the correlation between the testing accuracy rate and the tail in the weight distribution.